-- 1. Demonstrate an in depth knowledge of the roots, concepts and evolution of E-Business and E-commerce along with its benefits &limitations. - 2.
+- Demonstrate an in depth knowledge of the roots, concepts and evolution of E-Business and E-commerce along with its benefits &limitations. - 2.
 Enhancing confidence articulation skills (to listen, speak and write in English at workplace. - 3.
 The students will understand the Basic working of computers and about hardware & software. - 4.
 Understanding of different school of thought of Micro and Macro Economies - 5.
 Understand the basics concepts, importance of marketing and marketing environment. - 6.
 Understand the Concept of Networking.

-POs, PSOs, COs of Syllabus offered in Session: 2019-20
+POs, PSOs, COs of Syllabus Offered for B.A.
+Pass course in session: 2021-22

-Program Name: B.Sc.
-(Pass Course) Medical, Non-Medical & Computer Science
+Program Name: B.A.
+Pass course